Putin rules out Internet curbs despite cyber attacks

 Putin was addressing concerns in Russia and abroad over moves this year to tighten regulation of the Internet in Russia, Europe's fastest growing such market, and fears that he might try to disconnect Russia from the global web in an emergency.

-Putin has been particularly wary of the Internet since big protests against him in the winter of 2011-2012 were organized on social networks.
+Putin has been particularly wary of the Internet since big protests against him in the winter of 2011-2012 were organised on social networks.
 Many of his most vocal critics are also bloggers.

 Opponents say the Kremlin has used new legislation to block the sites of critics and taken steps to increase the security services' ability to keep tabs on them.